Guidelines for Writing a Bachelor Thesis

 - Bound into the introductory part must be the form with signed approval of the thesis topic (a photocopy suffices).

 - The front cover should include the following information: Charles University, Faculty of Mathematics and Physics, Bachelor thesis, the author's name and surname, the year of submission and, optionally, the thesis title, all in the language of the thesis (in the case of Slovak, the name of the university, faculty are not translated).

 - According to § 47b (3) of the Amendment to the Higher Education Act, by submitting his/her work the author agrees to the publication of his/her thesis, regardless of the outcome of the defence.
 Exceptional situations where appendices to a thesis, or temporarily the whole thesis, need not be published are described in Rule 8, Dean's Directive No. 8/2010.

 The deadline for submission of a bachelor thesis is specified in the Academic calendar.
 After being submitted, the thesis will be assessed.
 The reviewer and supervisor reports are both necessary documents for the defence before the State Final Examination Committee.
 The basic guidelines are as follows:

-- The bachelor thesis is to be submitted in three copies.
+- The bachelor thesis is to be submitted in two copies.
 The thesis must be bound in hardcover, in such a way that makes it impossible to exchange individual pages (e.g. thermal, loose-leaf or spiral binding are not allowed).
-After the defence, one copy is deposited in the MFF UK Library.
-The supervisor and the reviewer (or the author) have the other copies.

 - An electronic version of the thesis should be submitted to SIS at the same time.
 Detailed information can be found here.
 The electronic file should not exceed 850 MB in size.